What does “genjitsu” mean in Japanese?

 - tachi – 達 (たち) : a suffix used after a noun or pronoun to make its plural form.
 In the example, this is used after “boku” to make its plural form, “boku tachi”, which means ‘we’ in Japanese.

 - kara – から : a case particle used to say where something starts.
-In the example, this is used after “genjitsu” to say from what “watashi tachi” escaped, to say where the act of escaping started.
+In the example, this is used after “genjitsu” to indicate the object from which the speakers escaped.

 - nige – 逃げ (にげ) : one conjugation of the verb, “nigeru”, which means ‘to escape’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.